Houmam-Bencheikh-Elhoucine/DataCamp_Learning_projects/README.md

-# DataCamp_Learning_projects
+# Project 03:
-All the projects that I have done while taking datacamp's "Data scientist with python" track

-The repository will contain all the projects, each one in a different branch, and all of them (in seperate folders) in the "master" branch

-Link to my Datacamp portfolio: https://www.datacamp.com/portfolio/hbencheikhlehocine
+This project investigates the marks of pupils in U.S schools and determines the best schools in each field (reading, writing, maths) and the overall best schools and bouroughs.